Clinical Supervision 8 CE

 · Identify models of clinical supervision.

-· Identify ethical and legal issues common in clinical supervision.
+· Identify ethical issues common in clinical supervision.

 · Distinguish core competencies for both clinical supervisors and counselors.

 Citation: Center for Substance Abuse Treatment.
 Clinical Supervision and Professional Development of the Substance Abuse Counselor.
 Treatment Improvement Protocol (TIP) Series 52.
 DHHS Publication No. (SMA) 09-4435.
 Rockville, MD: Substance Abuse and Mental Health Services Administration, 2009.
-Reviewed by TM DiDona, PhD 2018 and found to be current.
+Reviewed by TM DiDona, PhD and committee in 2020 and found to be current.
 For a full list of current references, please Click Here